pc2/heart2020-web/README.md

-# HEART2020-Website
+# HEART2020 Development

-This repository is used for hosting the _HEART2020_ webpage available under (ToDo)
+Branch used for creating the webpage, not publishing it